 Limits cannot be changed.

-By default, the following IAM quotas apply to each Google Cloud project:
+By default, the following IAM quotas apply to every Google Cloud project, with the exception of workforce identity federation (Preview) quotas.
+Workforce identity federation quotas apply to organizations.

 |Read requests (for example, getting a policy)||6,000 per minute|